The Compost Network is a coalition of businesses, schools, backyard gardeners & community gardens in and around Semaphore and Port Adelaide.

 For home gardeners: The Network supports the improvement of our local environment & soils, recycling and waste reduction, providing opportunities to build resilience & reduce the cost of living for the local community.

-Obligations: Business enterprises are simply asked to organise and collect their waste stream to meet the needs of collectors and to regularly report waste diversions (by approximate weight).
+Commitments: Business enterprises are simply asked to commit to organising and collecting their waste streams to meet the needs of collectors and to regularly report waste diversions (by approximate weight).
 They receive Network accreditation and window stickers (see left).
 Collectors are asked to join a regular collection schedule, always return/exchange cleaned collection containers and liaise with the compost community re disruptions etc. Collectors benefit from access to a community knowledge-base via website, facebook group, news updates and an organised monthly Network Get-Together.
 And their gardens (and our sandy, water-shedding Semaphore soils) benefit much improved nutrition, soil structure & productivity!